MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ## Configure managed bookmarks for Microsoft Edge

-For ease of access, you can configure bookmarks that you’d like your users to have available when they are using Microsoft Edge.
+For ease of access, you can configure bookmarks that you'd like your users to have available when they are using Microsoft Edge.

 Here are some details: